gofflab/Quant_mol_neuro_2022/modules/module_6/Lecture_note.md

 interact -n 1 -m 3g -t 01:00:00
 module load R
 ```
-Execute each line in `../Script/makeCountTable.R`.
+Execute each line in `../Script/makeCountTable.R`. **Modify the script according to your working directory.**

 #### Rstudio on portal.rockfish.edu
 After open an Rstudio session, execute each line in `../Script/makeCountTable.R`. **Modify the script according to your working directory.**